denten-books/plain-text/main.md

 to operate a keyboard, until such time as electrical connection be made direct with the receiver's central nervous system [^@halstead_genesis_1949, 451]."

-An sender is a "ham" or a "bum" when he "falls down" or makes errors in sending.
+A sender is a "ham" or a "bum" when he "falls down" or makes errors in sending.
 To "put someone under the table" in sender's lingo is to transmit faster that the receiver can transcribe.
 The "reader" is "burnt up" when he falls behind.
 He has to "break," or interrupt the sender to ask for repetition.
 To "paste" someone meant to transmit at high speeds to deliberately burn him up or put him under the table [^@brackbill_telegraphers_1929].
-Around the turn of the 20th century, companies like Western Electric, Mecograph, and Vibroplex began manufacturing semi-automatic keys, which made use of a horizontal switch capable of emitting a rapid succession of dots to one side of the action, and dashes to the other [@martin_telegraphic_1904; @boyd_telegraph-key_1916].
+Around the turn of the 20th century, companies like Western Electric, Mecograph, and Vibroplex began manufacturing semi-automatic keys, which made use of a horizontal switch capable of emitting a rapid succession of dots to the one side of the action, and dashes to the other [@martin_telegraphic_1904; @boyd_telegraph-key_1916].
 A bug was said to "run away," when adjusted for too high of a speed.
 The Vibroplex keys would significantly alter the "fist," or the transmission style of the operator, allowing for speeds that approached 50 words per minute (and above, if not following the minimum signal length specifications) [^@halstead_genesis_1949; @mcnicol_american_1913, 209].

 By the 1930s, devices variously known as "printer telegraphs,"